 While visiting Ballarat, I had dinner at the Lydiard Wine Bar, winner of a number of Golden Plate Awards, with Head Chef Damien Jones in the kitchen.
 After dinner, there was time for a brief interview, during which he shared one of his favorite recipes, salad of pomelo and prawns with lemongrass.

-I’m also including photos of dishes I enjoyed at Lydiard during my visit.
+The featured image is just one of the dishes I enjoyed at Lydiard during my visit.

 Maralyn: How did you get started?